plone/training/voltoaddons/01-addon-basics.rst

 -------------------

 Although still in their infancy, 2020 is the year of the Volto add-ons.
-The Bethoven Sprint was a key moment in arriving at a consensus on how to load the addons and what capabilities they should have.
+The Beethoven Sprint was a key moment in arriving at a consensus on how to load the addons and what capabilities they should have.
 With a common understanding on what exactly is an add-on, many new add-ons were published and can now be integrated with unmodified Volto projects.